Breakfast & Lunch

 USDA Nondiscrimination Statement

-In accordance with Federal civil rights law and U.S. Department of
+By Federal civil rights law and the U.S. Department of

 Agriculture (USDA) civil rights regulations and policies, the USDA, its

-Agencies, offices, and employees, and institutions participating in or
+Agencies, offices, employees, and institutions participating in or

 administering USDA programs are prohibited from discriminating based on